 Autism Spectrum Disorder Screenings

+At Mountainside Wellness, our autism screenings are designed to give you more than insight.
 You receive a comprehensive report with personalized recommendations for education, skills, tools, and counselling treatment plans.

 The screening helps you understand.
 The report helps you move forward.